rust-lang/book/src/ch12-02-reading-a-file.md

 statement: we need `std::fs` to handle files.

-In `main`, the new statement `fs::read_to_string` takes the `file_path`, opens that file, and returns a `std::io::Result<String>` of the file’s contents.
+In `main`, the new statement `fs::read_to_string` takes the `file_path`, opens that file, and returns a value of type `std::io::Result<String>` that contains the file’s contents.

 After that, we again add a temporary `println!` statement that prints the value of `contents` after the file is read, so we can check that the program is